Remask, Don't Replace: Token-to-Mask Refinement in Diffusion Language Models: Method

-\section{Preliminaries}
+\subsection{Preliminaries}

 LLaDA2.1~\citep{nie2026llada21} generates text via semi-autoregressive block diffusion.
 The response is partitioned into blocks of $B$ tokens produced left to right; within each block, all \mask{} positions are filled in parallel by iterative Mask-to-Token (\MtoT{}) denoising.
-After each \MtoT{} step, a \TtoT{} editing phase re-evaluates every committed token and replaces it whenever the argmax prediction exceeds a threshold:
+After each \MtoT{} step, a \TtoT{} editing phase re-evaluates every non-mask, non-prompt position in the current block and replaces those whose argmax prediction exceeds a threshold:

-where $x_i^{*} = \arg\max_v p_\theta(v \mid \mathbf{z})$.
-The inner loop iterates until no masks remain and no further edits are triggered, and generation then advances to the next block.
-Appendix~\ref{app:background} gives a self-contained description of masked diffusion, block generation, and \TtoT{}.